Site icon Cafe Serre

 • Cold Brew: An immersion method where coarsely ground coffee steeps in cold or room-temperature water for an extended period (12-24 hours).
 Results in a low-acid, smooth, naturally sweet concentrate.

 Each method offers a unique sensory experience, allowing you to explore the vast spectrum of flavors hidden within your specialty coffee beans.
 Experimentation is key to discovering your personal favorites and understanding how different approaches unlock different characteristics.
-For a comprehensive comparison of various brewing methods, explore our guide: Coffee Brewing Methods Compared Guide 2026.
+For a comprehensive comparison of various specialty coffee brewing methods, explore our guide: Coffee Brewing Methods Compared Guide 2026.

 • Dose: The amount of ground coffee used (e.g., 18-20 grams for a double shot).
 Consistency is vital.